 Chiropractic medicine was first practiced in the early 1900s, however ongoing opposition from osteopathic and mainstream medicine meant the therapy wasn’t licensed across all fifty states until as late as 1974.
 It began to emerge in veterinary medicine shortly after, and rose in popularity during the 1980s.

-The self-healing therapy
+The self-healing therapy of dog chiropractors

-The primary benefit of chiropractic care is the holistic nature of the treatment and its ability to encourage your pet’s body to heal itself.
+The primary benefit of canine chiropractic care is the holistic nature of the treatment and its ability to encourage your pet’s body to heal itself.
 A healthy nervous system helps restore and maintain good general health, and this targeted therapy can help benefit your pet’s health and fitness for years to come.

 In general, chiropractic treatment has no harmful side effects, however only light exercise is recommended after treatments to minimize the risk of injury.
 Treatment plans are often also supported by a complimentary exercise regime to ensure your pet benefits as much as possible from the therapy.